nicehash/NiceHashMiner/README.md

 AutoScaleBTCValues | true or false | Set it to true if you wish to see the BTC values autoscale to the appropriate scale.
 StartMiningWhenIdle | true or false | Automatically start mining when computer is idle and stop mining when computer is being used.
 MinIdleSeconds | number | When StartMiningWhenIdle is set to true, MinIdleSeconds tells how many seconds computer has to be idle before mining starts.
-LogToFile | true or false | Set it to true if you would like NiceHashMinerLegacy to log to a file.
+LogToFile | true or false | Set it to true if you would like NiceHashMiner to log to a file.
 LogMaxFileSize | number | The maximum size (in bytes) of the log file before roll over.
 ShowDriverVersionWarning | true or false | Set to true if you would like to get a warning if less than ideal driver for mining is detected.
 ShowInternetConnectionWarning | true or false | Set to true if you would like to get a warning if the internet connection is not available.
 DisableWindowsErrorReporting | true or false | Set it to true if you would like to disable windows error reporting.
-This will allow NiceHashMinerLegacy to restart the miner in the case of the miner crashes.
+This will allow NiceHashMiner to restart the miner in the case of the miner crashes.
 UseNewSettingsPage | true or false | Set to true if you would like to use the new Settings form.
-NVIDIAP0State | true or false | When set to true, NiceHashMinerLegacy would change all supported NVidia GPUs to P0 state.
+NVIDIAP0State | true or false | When set to true, NiceHashMiner would change all supported NVidia GPUs to P0 state.
 This will increase some performance on certain algorithms. ethminerDefaultBlockHeight | number | A fallback number that will be used if API call fails.
 This is only used for benchmarking.
 EthminerDagGenerationType | 0, 1, 2, 3 | Set ethminer DAG mode generation 0 - SingleKeep, 1 - Single, 2 - Sequential, 3 - Parallel.
 ApiBindPortPoolStart | number | Set the starting value (default is 5100) for miners API ports.
 When a new miner is created it will use an avaliable API port starting from the ApiBindPortPoolStart and higher.
-MinimumProfit | number | If set to any value more than 0 (USD), NiceHashMinerLegacy will stop mining if the calculated profit falls below the set amount.
+MinimumProfit | number | If set to any value more than 0 (USD), NiceHashMiner will stop mining if the calculated profit falls below the set amount.
 LastDevicesSettup | device settup list | This list is used for setting if a device is enabled or disabled.
-LastDevicesSettup\Enabled | true or false | Set to false if you would like to disable this device for benchmarking and mining by NiceHashMinerLegacy.
+LastDevicesSettup\Enabled | true or false | Set to false if you would like to disable this device for benchmarking and mining by NiceHashMiner.
 LastDevicesSettup\UUID | text | Used for unique identification purposes in the config file (**DO NOT EDIT**) LastDevicesSettup\Name | text | Used for identification purposes in the config file (**DO NOT EDIT**)